Viktor Lenac Shipyard

 The Viktor Lenac Shipyard (Brodogradilište Viktor Lenac JSC or Shipyard Viktor Lenac d.d.
-(JSC)) is situated on the northern Croatian Adriatic coast, 3 km from the largest Croatian port It was founded in 1896, and was among the first in the world to deal with ship lengthenings.
+(JSC)) is situated on the northern Croatian Adriatic coast, 3 km from the largest Croatian port.
+It was founded in 1896, and was among the first in the world to deal with ship lengthenings.
 It is quoted on the Zagreb Stock Exchange with ticker VLEN-R-B.

 Today it has three floating dry docks, one accommodating vessels up to 160,000 dwt, more than 1,000 metres of berthing space, a large offshore construction site and it specializes in ship conversions and gas platform construction.

 History

 In 1896 a ship repair facility for the merchant, naval and fishing vessel fleets of the Austro-Hungarian Empire was founded in Rijeka, the largest Adriatic port, under the name Lazarus.
-After the end of the Second World War, in 1948, the yard was nationalised and renamed Viktor Lenac, after a communist who worked at the shipyard and was honoured by it.
+After the end of the Second World War, in 1948, the yard was nationalised and renamed Viktor Lenac.

 In the late 1960s the shipyard was moved 3 kilometres to the south to its present location at Martinšćica Bay (Kostrena), which has an adequate water depth to accommodate vessels with deep draughts.
 The shipyard purchased two floating drydocks and cranes and put them in the bay.
 After this move, the yard rapidly developed its repair, conversion, and offshore capabilities.
 After a managerial reorganization in 1990, the shipyard was registered as a joint-stock company in 1993 and is today the only privately owned major shipyard in Croatia.

 After being rescued several times by government guarantees, the company filed for bankruptcy in November 2003 with debts of €102 million, after the government refused to guarantee a loan of US$12 million.
 The bankruptcy process was completed in 2008 and Tankerska plovidba Co., Croatia's largest shipping company, became the largest shareholder, followed by the Uljanik Shipyard, Croatia's major builder of car carriers and dredgers.

 In 2009 Floating Dock No. 11, that can accommodate vessels up to Suezmax size, was put into full operation after refurbishment.